[Last updated October 11, 2019]

 - Esri date fields are modeled in XLSForms as datetime, but you can choose to change the XLSForm to just time (if you want to capture time) or date (if you do not care about the time).
 You should avoid changing the XLSForm question type to decimal or text for example, because the types would not be compatible (kind of difficult to reliably store a user entered string into a date type of field).

-- Esri string fields will be translated by Survey123 Connect as text fields, but you could actually switch the XLSForm type to integer or decimal for example if you wanted to provide a numeric user input.
+- Esri string fields will be translated by Survey123 Connect as text questions, but you could switch the XLSForm type to integer or decimal for example if you wanted to provide a numeric user input.
 You could also use question types such as barcode against text fields.

 - If attachments are enabled in your feature layer, you can add one or more image or audio type of questions in your XLSForm.